 Why do we have COI policies?
 Stanford's COI policy was created by action of the Faculty Senate and periodic updates are reviewed and approved by vote of the Senate.
 The policy states that conflicts of interest are common and practically unavoidable in a modern research university.
 At Stanford, conflicts of interest can arise out of the fact that a mission of the University is to promote the public good by fostering the transfer of knowledge gained through University research and scholarship to the private sector.
 Important means of accomplishing this mission include faculty consulting, outside speaking engagements, publications, and the commercialization of technologies derived from faculty research.
 It is appropriate that faculty be rewarded for their participation in these activities through consulting fees, honoraria and sharing in royalties resulting from the commercialization of their work.
 It is wrong, however, for an individual's actions or decisions made in the course of his or her University activities to be determined by considerations of personal financial gain; faculty should be sensitive even to the appearance of that possibility.
 Such behavior calls into question the professional objectivity and ethics of the individual, and it also reflects negatively on the University.

-Inventors who are interested in starting a company or who have a strong preference for a particular company are sometimes wary of the marketing process, feeling that their “baby” will be given away to a stranger.
-However, Stanford feels strongly that “marketing” is one way of being a good steward of the technology and managing institutional conflicts of interest.
-Marketing mitigates allegations of "no bid contracts" and allows all interested parties to have an opportunity to learn about new technologies from Stanford and to negotiate a license.
+Why does Stanford want fair and open access for others?
+Following the U.S. government's best practice, marketing to potentially interested companies is important for being a good steward of the technology and managing conflicts of interest for inventors and Stanford.
+Marketing mitigates allegations of "no bid contracts" and allows all interested parties to have an opportunity to learn about new technologies and to negotiate a license.
 In a fair and open process, the "best" licensee can be chosen.